ryanwevans/a-peek-behind-the-link-v-000/README.md

 To return to our question, how do we "link" data in HTML?

-In our case, we want to describe a link between two pieces of information.
+In our case, we want to describe a link between two pieces of information, Socrates' and Plato's bios.
 If were to Google [how to define a link with html]()

 ![Google search result for "How to define a link with HTML][search-result]